johanneskastl/tempo_on_k3s_vagrant_libvirt_ansible/README.md

 just this command with the correct IP address.
 So you can just run the script without remembering the details of the command...

+## Installing a standalone OpenTelemetry Collector

+If you want to experiment with the demo application, but have more control over the OpenTelemetry Collector, you can use the `OpenTelemetryCollector_including_the_demo` branch.
+This contains the demo with the included OpenTelemetry Collector being disabled.
+Instead the OpenTelemetry Collector is being installed via its own helm chart and playbook.
+It is also exposed via an ingress, so you can use it via telemetrygen in addition to the demo application.

 ## Vagrant

 1. You need `vagrant`, obviously.
 And `git`.
 And Ansible...